AngeloPF69/TestGit/README.md

     <pre>Param: nTurns - number of 90 degrees turns to the left.
   Sintax: decFacing([nTurns=1])
   Returns: true
+  Note: This function only changes the value in tTurtle.facing.
   ex: if turtle is facing "x+"=1
     decFacing() Decrements 1 of value tTurtle.facing, turtle turns to "z-"=0</pre>